paulsinclair51/briteTest/docs/Contributor_Guide.md

  - \*\*Replace\*\*: old_phrase = new_phrase
 ...

-3, The file supports multiple replacements (one per line).
+3, The file supports multiple replacements (one per line):

    - Each replacement is validated to prevent circular references (an old phrase cannot match any new phrase).

 4. Update SVG files and regenerate PNG files:

    - Run the `updatelogos` script:

 ```bash